nbhavana/LeetCodePractice/README.md

-This repository contain Leedcode solutions
+This repository contain Leetcode solutions